Skip Navigation

 Read P.H Matthews Linguistics: A Very Short Introduction

 You will hopefully have received an edition of P.H Matthew’s Linguistics: A Very Short Introduction from us earlier this year.
-It is an excellent introductory text that we will be using in Welcome Week as the basis of English Language subject meetings.
+It is an excellent introductory text that we will be using during your first week as the basis of English Language subject meetings.
 If you have time over the summer and would like to give yourself a head start, why not have a read and think about the following questions:

 • What is linguistics?